 - Little structure, excessive demands and a lack of work-life balance: In start-up companies there is not a few structures due to constant change.
 It is planned for the youngest to be in the short term - often also because the necessary experience to build immediate structures is simply missing.
 Missing structures often involve long working hours and overburdening.
 This is often associated with the accessibility after the evening's work and a lack of work-life balance.

-- Bad management style: Since the founders are often inexperienced in managing employees, the team often suffers from an inadequate management style.
-This can also be seen in the recruiting of the individual members in the team.
-Job interviews are conducted in an unconventional manner and the selection of personnel is based on rather atypical criteria: Many founders use friends and acquaintances to complete their team, especially in the initial phase - for "professional recruiting" both the experience and often the time are lacking.
+- Bad management style: Since the founders are often inexperienced in staff management, the team often suffers from an inadequate management style.
+This is also visible in the recruiting of the individual members in the team.
+Job interviews are conducted in an unconventional way and when selecting personnel, value is placed on rather atypical criteria: Many founders, especially in the initial phase, call on friends and acquaintances to complete their team - for “professional recruiting” there is often a lack of experience and often too little Zeit.

 - Lack of reputation: Startups do not have the reputation that established companies enjoy, and are even often ridiculed.
 You usually work on ideas that hardly anyone else believes outside the startup team, or even worse: visions that are so innovative that they do not really understand anyone yet.
 It goes with the fact that as a startup employee you often work on ideas that have a great chance of not being successful at all.
 This can lead to frustration and a feeling of failure.